 These creatures are known for putting up a fight after being hooked and for their succulent ribs after being cooked.
 Arkansans prepare buffalo fish the traditional way: by deep-frying the gamey, flaky meat, which is streaked with dark fat, when it’s still attached to its long, cartilaginous bones.
 They often serve platters of the individual ribs alongside french fries and hushpuppies, akin to Southern preparations of catfish.

 At Little Rock’s Lassis Inn, fried buffalo fish has been a menu staple for about a century.
 This institution is one of the state’s oldest restaurants, likely opening between 1905 and 1931 (the official date isn’t public knowledge).
-The restaurant holds a special place in Southern history: During the civil rights movement, African-Americans sought refuge at Lassis, where they could gather, speak freely, and organize.
+The restaurant holds a special place in Southern history: During the civil rights movement, Black Americans sought refuge at Lassis, where they could gather, speak freely, and organize.

 Need to Know